 TOLLS.
-In a general sense, tolls signify any manner of customs, subsidy, prestation, imposition, or sum of money demanded for exporting or importing of any wares or merchandise to be taken of the buyer.
+In a general sense, any manner of customs, subsidy, prestation, imposition, or sum of money demanded for exporting or importing of any wares or merchandise to be taken of the buyer.
 2 Inst.
-58.
+58. For "Fair and Reasonable Tolls," see that title.